-Easter chicks wooden egg craft is an easy woodburn and watercolor art project.
-Working with a woodburning pen is as easy as drawing with a hot pencil.
-It’s also a lot like adult coloring–a wonderful way to relieve stress while making something beautiful.
+If you are curious, working with a wood-burning pen is as easy as drawing with a hot pencil.
+It’s also a lot like coloring and is thus a wonderful way to relieve stress while making something beautiful.

 - Pencil (optional)